medianetlab/OuluLabs/README.md

 curl -X GET http://KATANA_IP:8000/api/slice
 ```

 Keep the id of the new slice, as you will need it later.
-Check the status of the Slice changing from Provisioning to Activation and finally Running.
+Check the Slice status changing from Provisioning to Activation and finally Running.
 Then you should be able to see on the OpenStack Dashboard a newly created Tenant that includes the VMs necessary for supporting the Slice services.

 ![SliceA Deployed VMs](images/SliceA_openstack_VMs.PNG)